Chart Color Schemes

 Whyalla Norrie has shown very soft population growth performance across periods assessed by AreaSearch

-Based on ABS population updates and AreaSearch validation, the suburb of Whyalla Norrie had an estimated population of 6,497 as of Feb 2026.
-This figure reflects a growth of 209 people since the 2021 Census, which reported a population of 6,288.
-The increase is inferred from AreaSearch's estimation of 6,482 residents following examination of ABS' ERP data release in June 2024, along with validation of 32 new addresses since the Census date.
-This results in a density ratio of 893 persons per square kilometer.
-Whyalla Norrie's growth rate of 3.3% since census is within 2.4 percentage points of its SA4 region (5.7%), indicating strong growth fundamentals.
-Overseas migration contributed approximately 91.0% to overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Whyalla Norrie's population is estimated at around 6465 as of May 2026.
+This reflects an increase of 177 people (2.8%) since the 2021 Census, which reported a population of 6288 people.
+The change is inferred from the resident population of 6456, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025, and an additional 34 validated new addresses since the Census date.
+This level of population equates to a density ratio of 889 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Whyalla Norrie's 2.8% growth since census positions it within 1.4 percentage points of the SA4 region (4.2%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 91.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made using weighted aggregation methods.
-Future population growth is anticipated to be lower quartile for Australia's non-metropolitan areas, with Whyalla Norrie expected to increase by 198 persons to 2041 based on aggregated SA2-level projections, reflecting a total gain of 2.6% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Anticipating future population dynamics, lower quartile growth of Australia's non-metropolitan areas is anticipated, with the suburb expected to increase by 195 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 2.9% in total over the 16 years.

 Frequently Asked Questions - Population